Laura Kampf: Career

 After Schrott or Not, Kampf began working on the children's show Die Sendung mit der Maus.
 She hosted a segment called "Lauras Machgeschichten" ("Laura's Making Stories"; a variation of the show's "Sachgeschichten", or "Documentary Stories"), which debuted in the Christmas season of 2018.
 In her first appearance, she built a snowman-shaped lamp.
 Kampf told Kölnsiche Rundschau that she had creative control over her segments, which she produced with a small team.
 Kampf appeared on the show on Transgender Day of Visibility 2022, in which she spoke with a trans woman and discussed the proposal for a law facilitating changing gender markers.
 According to Die Zeit in 2023, Kampf is primarily recognised for Die Sendung mit der Maus.

 Kampf has collaborated with Simone Giertz on several projects.

 Kampf and Giertz worked with Savage in his 2019 series Savage Builds, building battle cars in the style of the Mad Max films.
 The same year, Kampf worked on Giertz's project Truckla, a Tesla Model 3 adapted to be a truck.
 Since 2019, Kampf has cohosted the podcast Raabe & Kampf with author Melanie Raabe, her childhood friend, on which the two discuss creativity.
 Kampf's YouTube channel had 500,000 subscribers by 2020.
 As she gained fame, she was a guest on the radio programme Kölner Treff, from Westdeutscher Rundfunk, in March 2020.
 Projects on Kampf's YouTube channel in 2021 and 2022 included a bike trailer made from second-hand wheelbarrows, a box with clamps to keep sandpaper flat, a yakitori grill made from a repurposed I-beam, a barbecue grill made from a toolbox, and a set of Build Dice, co-designed by Giertz and Kampf, to help people come up with new project ideas.

-In 2022, Kampf purchased and began renovating a 120-year-old house near her workshop, which she named it Liselotte, after its former resident.
+In 2022, Kampf purchased and began renovating a 120-year-old house near her workshop, which she named Liselotte, after its former resident.
 This became the focus of many of her videos.
 Meanwhile, she worked on another tiny house in a video titled "Building a Tiny House in 12 weeks under 10,000?"

 By 2023, Kampf's content grew to a production studio with two employees, based at a workshop in Oberbergischer Kreis, near Cologne, on a site with former factories.
 By this time, her channel had over 800,000 subscribers, and her videos received 200,000 views on average.
 In May 2023, Kampf appeared on the American version of Sesame Street, followed by an appearance with German comedian Carolin Kebekus.
 The same year, ahead of her fortieth birthday, she posted a video in which she built a mobile sandwich toaster.

 Kampf married Corinne Brinkerhoff in 2024.
 In 2024 and 2025, Kampf's YouTube videos featured an illuminated sculpture of a tumbleweed, a new woodworking joint style using a domino joiner, and a hovercraft suitcase, and she appeared in a video by Giertz making a pair of safety goggles that functions as a ruler.